ian910297/deb-example/README.md

 Note that: if the command cannot execute correctly, please edit `/etc/apt/source.list` and remove the `#` from the head of `deb-src`

-## [study]
-To study deb-series command, you need to understand the directory structure first.
+Let's start from the debian directory.
 Except the debian directory, the rest of files belong to source of hello package.
 The debian directory is used to control deb-series command.

 * debian/rules
   Set variables for makefile files, like CFLAGS, etc.